 difficulties understanding or using spoken language together with other disabilities such as cerebral palsy, autistic spectrum disorder or hearing loss.

-● Language delay:
+● Language difficulties:

 when a baby, infant or child may be slow in reaching the expected stages for talking and listening.
 At this stage it is unknown if the difficulties will be ongoing.

-● Social communication disorder:
+● Social communication disorder (SCD):

 difficulties with the rules of spoken language that help people connect.
 This includes trouble following the rules of conversation, such as taking turns and staying on topic.
 In the past it may have been called pragmatic language disorder or semantic pragmatic disorder.